noir-lang/noir/yellow-paper/docs/addresses-and-keys/keys-requirements.md

 Some app developers will wish to give users the option of sharing private transaction details with a trusted 3rd party.

-> Note: The block hashes tree will enable a user to prove many things about their historical transaction history, including historical encrypted event logs.
+> Note: The [archive](./../state/archive.md) will enable a user to prove many things about their transaction history, including historical encrypted logs.
 This feature will open up exciting audit patterns, where a user will be able to provably respond to questions without necessarily revealing their private data.
 However, sometimes this might be an inefficient pattern; in particular when a user is asked to prove a negative statement (e.g. "prove that you've never owned a rock NFT").
 Proving such negative statements might require the user to execute an enormous recursive function to iterate through the entire tx history of the network, for example: proving that, out of all the encrypted events that the user _can_ decrypt, none of them relate to ownership of a rock NFT.
 Given this (possibly huge) inefficiency, these key requirements include the more traditional ability to share certain keys with a trusted 3rd party.

 **Requirements:**